nisheed75/RoboND-Kinematics-Project/writeup.md

 **Gripper frame:** is the end point is the focal point for the Kinematic.
 It is displaced from Frame 6 by a translation along Z(6).

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+#### 2. Using the DH parameter table, you derived earlier, create individual transformation matrices about each joint.
+Also, generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 The code of all my Kinematics can be found in the following file `/kuka_arm/scripts/Kinematics.py`